Table of Contents

 Freelancer vs. Development Company

-- Freelancer: Cheaper, good for small/simple apps, but risk of delays or lack of long-term support.
+- Freelancer: Less expensive, suitable for small or simple apps, but there is a risk of delays or limited long-term support.

-- Company: Better for complex apps, full teams (design + dev + QA), structured processes, reliable support.
+- Company: More suitable for complex apps, offers full teams (design, development, and QA), structured processes, and reliable support.

 Common Mistakes to Avoid